SchoolOfCode/bc16-w6-hackathon-make-a-codewars-challenge-KelseyBaker262/PROJECT_PRESENTATION.md

 - Consider the inputs that will go in the solution function ✅
 - Encorporate Equivalency Partitioning, Boundary Value Analysis, and Decision Tables✅
 - Create tests which fully cover the expected functionality
-- Use TDD and AAA
+- Use TDD and AAA✅

-3. Verify my tests by adding a function which passes the tests
+3. Verify my tests by adding a function which passes the tests✅

 4. Remove working solution, share kata repo and add the description